mozilla-services/merino-py/docs/adr/0003-test-containers.md

 * Testcontainers works with any Docker image.
 Almost all the existing dependencies (or their close emulators) of Merino can be run as Docker containers.
 As a result, we can use real dependencies in Merino's tests as opposed to test doubles
-* Testcontainers allows contributors to programmatically launch and manage containers in the test code.
+* Testcontainers allows developers to programmatically launch and manage containers in the test code.
 This simplifies its usage for developers, who will not need to run any Docker commands separately for testing
 * Testcontainers, which has [recently been acquired by Docker][3], is fairly mature and supports many popular programming languages.
 There are also a large number of community maintained clients available for popular services such as PostgreSQL, Redis, Elasticsearch, etc.
-* Testcontainers is lightweight and sandboxed, meaning service resources aren't shared and are cleaned up, promoting test isolation and parallelization
+* Testcontainers is lightweight and sandboxed, meaning service resources aren't shared and are cleaned up automatically, promoting test isolation and parallelization
 * Docker-compose is also supported by Testcontainers, facilitating use of multiple dependency containers for more complex test cases
 * Testcontainers supports both Python and Rust languages and works well with their respective test